Travel Gear Review: The Gregory Deva 60 Backpack

 I bought my first backpack in preparation for a trip to Costa Rica in November of 2013.
 After considering our hostel stays and the passenger vans and buses we’d primarily be using to get around, I decided that this was definitely not a trip for the rolling luggage.
 Luckily, November is a bit off season for backpacks at our local REI store, so I was able to find a backpack on sale that fit me very well.

-My REI Flash 52 backpack and I had a lot of fun together (see it in the featured image above, or a similar but slightly smaller style here).
+My REI Flash 52 backpack and I had a lot of fun together (see a similar but slightly smaller style here).
 My favorite things about that particular pack were the size and the weight: it is the lightest pack that I've ever tried on, and it was a great size for most of our adventures.
 However, after visiting 8 countries together in 4 years there were a few things that I realized I didn't love about the pack.
 Even with those items in mind, there was only one other pack on the market that could ever make me consider giving up my Flash…

 And this spring, I finally caved.